tianyingw/tianyingw.github.io/gallery.md

 ## Modeling zero-inflated data with error-in-variables

 - **Student's name:** Roulan Jiang.
-(This work was conducted when Roulan was a senior at Tsinghua University from 2021-2022.)
+(This work was conducted when Roulan was a senior student at Tsinghua University from 2021-2022.)

 <img align="right" src="/img/Romero_32_violin_pre_Race01.jpg" alt="" width="400">